Stacked Triple Differences: Empirical Illustrations

 Here is the mapping from the context of \cite{shastry_vaccine_2025} to my notations.
 The treatment-enabling group $S_i$ is the year country $i$ first received Gavi funding for the vaccine targeting cause $c$, with never-funded countries assigned $S_i = \infty$.
 Eligibility $Q_c$ is an indicator for the cause of death being the primary target of a Gavi-funded vaccine, so respiratory, diarrheal, measles, and meningitis/encephalitis causes have $Q_c = 1$ and other under-five causes have $Q_c = 0$.
 The treatment indicator is $D_{ict} = \one\{t \geq S_i\} Q_c$.
 The cross-sectional unit is the country-cause pair, and the outcome $Y_{ict}$ is the post-neonatal mortality rate (deaths per 1,000 live births) from cause $c$ in country $i$ in year $t$.

 For each Gavi-funding cohort $g \in \calGtrg$ and each Gavi-linked cause $c$, I construct a stack with never-funded countries ($S_i = \infty$) as the clean comparison group.
-I set $L = K = 5$ to match the 11-year window used in \citet{shastry_vaccine_2025}'s mortality event study.
-I analyze two samples that parallel \citet{shastry_vaccine_2025}'s Figure 5: the full GHO sample (``All Countries'') and the vital-registry subset restricted to years from 2005 onwards (``Post-2005 Vital Registry''), which avoids imputed mortality data at the cost of a substantially smaller set of countries.
+I set $L = K = 5$ to match the 11-year window used in \citet{shastry_vaccine_2025}.
+I analyze two samples in \citet{shastry_vaccine_2025}'s Figure 5: the full GHO sample (``All Countries'') and the vital-registry subset restricted to years from 2005 onwards (``Post-2005 Vital Registry''), which avoids imputed mortality data at the cost of a substantially smaller set of countries.